Showing posts with label Decision Making. Show all posts

 The story...

 I expect that I should give credit for this "learning" to the person who showed me.
-However, somebody shared it with him and who knows where it originated.
+However, somebody shared it with him - who knows where it originated.

 "Try to take this from my hand."

-I expect that the only church in town would be filled with people who represent the full community.
-And, each would be at a different stage of their lives.
+I expect that the people within the only church in town would represent the full community.
+Each would be at a different stage of their lives.
 Together, they'd have all they need to work out the will of God for them, their church, and their community - trusting God with the outcomes.
 Each would grow working side by side towards a common aim.
 Rather than try, they'd work out their faith together in actualities.
-Each person safely in Christ and Christ working out good works through them.
+Each person safely in Christ and uniquely qualified to contribute accordingly.

 Just for Today...